Wu River (Yangtze tributary)

-The Wu River (乌江 (Wū Jiāng)) is the largest southern tributary of the Yangtze River.
+The Wu River (乌江 (Wū Jiāng)) is the longest southern tributary of the Yangtze River.
 Nearly its entire length of 1150 km runs within the isolated, mountainous and ethnically diverse province of Guizhou.
 The river takes drainage from a 80300 km2 watershed.

 The river flows through the Liupanshui, Anshun, Guiyang (the capital), Qiannan, and Zunyi Districts of Guizhou.
 All nine regions of the province have at least partial drainage to the river.